 Both workers and soldiers of this species are monomorphic.

 A small Nasutitermes termite species.
-To date this is smallest recorded in this blog.
+To date this is smallest of this genus recorded in this blog.

 Tagged as Nasutitermes sp14, this is actually Lacessitermes.
 This species looks very similar to Hospitalitermes with the main difference in length of the legs and antennae.
 See more in the Nasutitermes page.